CharliePoole/statiq-site/input/technical/getting-nunit-in-china.md

 A Chinese programmer (anonymous until he tells me otherwise) recently wrote to ask me for a copy of NUnit 2.2.7.
 For some reason, it appears that Sourceforge is not accessible in China.
 This seems odd to me, since it's hardly a political site, but the ways of bureaucracy in any country can be hard to fathom.

 <!--more-->
 Anyway, rather than simply sending a copy, I asked him to help me set up a site that he he and others could access.
 After experimenting with various urls, we were able to ascertain that a download page on my personal site would work.
-So now I've set up I've set up a <a href="http://charliepoole.org/?p=downloads">special page</a> for use by programmers in countries that can't use Sourceforge.
+So now I've set up I've set up a special page for use by programmers in countries that can't use Sourceforge.

 >Of course, anyone can use this page, but I hope those who are able to use Sourceforge will continue to do so.
 The Sourceforge site maintains statistics on NUnit downloads that I haven't taken the time to implement on my personal site.